laurakond/Stitch-Art-Guides-pp4/TESTING.md

 ### Unfixed bugs
 **Back button in the browser**
-- Upon booking the tutorial slot the user is redirected to another page with a confirmation message showing up confirming the booking has been made.
+- Upon booking the tutorial slot, the user is redirected to another page with a confirmation message showing up confirming the booking has been made.
 - However,if the user clicks the backwards browser button, they are taken back to the tutorial booking page where they can click on the book button again.
 The functionality is in place to prevent making a repeat booking, but the page information indicating that the tutorial has been booked already only renders after the modal window is closed.
     -  This is to be addressed at the next development stage.

 **Tooltip css customisation**
-- After applying the tooltips for displaying a full tutorial title in the calendar view, I could not find a way how to target the tooltips in order to apply cutom styles.
+- After applying the tooltips for displaying a full tutorial title in the calendar view, I could not find a way how to target the tooltips in order to apply cutsom styles.
-    - I consulted multipple resources(noted in the general resources section in the README.md), but could not resolve it at this development stage.
+    - I consulted multiple resources(noted in the general resources section in the README.md), but could not resolve it at this development stage.
     - This will be addressed at the next development stage.

 **Past events in Calendar day view**
-- When customising past and future events, I could not find a way how to target past events font so that they would appear greyed out.
-The full month view past events are displaying as expected.
+- When customising past and future events, I could not find a way to target past events font so that they would appear grayed out.
+The full month view of past events are displaying as expected.
     - This will be addressed at the next development stage.